 The suggested dosage for an adult is ½ teaspoon or 2-3 capsules of fermented cod liver oil per day.
 Double that amount for pregnant or lactating women, and children can take half the adult dosage.
 For babies and very small children you can rub the fermented cod liver oil on their skin.

-If you’re interested in getting tested for Vitamin D (and 20 other nutrients) you can always contact me for Spectracell Micronutrient Testing.
+If you’re interested in getting tested for Vitamin D, it’s affordable and widely available!
 Then you’ll really see how your body is absorbing your food and supplements, so you can target what you actually need without wasting money on anything extra.